As someone who has been searching for motivation for years and for a fool-proof way to achieve her goals, I’ve asked myself these questions a lot:

 This is the best thing for improving your mindset.
 I have two, one that I made up and one that is a popular saying.
 (If you want to create your own or use one that is a common saying, do whichever works for you, or both like me!)

-The first one I have never spoken out loud to another human being, but I’ll share it with you because I want to help you guys. 🙂 It’s, “Train like a SEAL, eat like a shark.”
+The first one I have never spoken out loud to another human being, but I’ll share it with you because I want to help you guys. 🙂 It’s, “Swim like a fish, eat like a shark.”

 I teach marine biology, so I know that sharks eat huge meals and then go without eating for long periods of time.
 That is a perfect analogy.
 (I practice intermittent fasting, so I only eat during a 4 hour window every day.
 Don’t worry, it’s safe and Dr. recommended, but I have to make sure that when I eat, I am getting all my nutrients and calories in.)
 So the analogy of a shark works perfectly.
 Eat a lot of food just like a shark would.